 Mala Grill is an oceanside restaurant with a delectable menu, including Asian seafood pasta and local delicacies.
 During the height of the season, you may need to call for reservations, but even on a Monday at the usual dinner hour, you are almost guaranteed to get a seat right away during the off-season.
 Whether you enjoy burgers, oysters, or pasta, you can find it here.
 Mala has one of the best oceanfront decks on Maui.
 You can literally feel the ocean spray from waves crackling on the rocks.

 Surf Break Wall

 Do you want to explore the underwater world but have always considered scuba diving beyond your capabilities?
-The Atlantis Submarine in Maui is the perfect way to dive more than a 100 feet down and see mysterious marine life.
+The Atlantis Submarine in Maui is the perfect way to dive more than 100 feet down and see mysterious marine life.
 The submarine is capable of carrying forty-eight passengers.
-The trip will take you throughout the reef, including the a sunken boat used as an artificial reef.
+The trip will take you throughout the reef, including a sunken boat used as an artificial reef.

 Lahaina has shopping for everyone, whether you need a new surfboard, bathing suit, or art.
 The top three places you do not want to miss are Old Lahaina Center, Lahaina Cannery Mall, and Lahaina Gateway.
 All three sites feature local artisans and crafts, as well as those lovely “Hawaiian” trinkets you want to bring back for the family.
-And, of course, there’s always the shops along Front Street.
+And, of course, there are always the shops along Front Street.

 Whale Watching (When in Season)